-Acupuncture & Chinese Medicine Program History & Mission
+Acupuncture and Chinese Medicine History and Mission

 She spent the next decade learning and mastering acupuncture, then in 1990 created Minnesota’s first acupuncture school.
 It was the first not-for-profit program of its kind in the Midwest – the Minnesota Institute of Acupuncture and Herbal Studies.